-In this land of natural springs, numerous well-heads were built in the 19th c., based on simple plans and made with noble materials.
+In this land of natural springs, numerous ancient springs were built in the 19th c., based on simple plans and made with noble materials.
 Some of them have been renovated.

-At the beginning of the 19th c., Moncaup had about 20 fountains forming a network of drinking water for the villagers.
-In 1998, the village council decided to preserve 12 of them.
-There are many walks around Moncaup.
+At the beginning of the 19th century, Moncaup had about twenty fountains forming a drinking water network in this vast commune with a scattered population.
+In 1998, the municipal council decided to safeguard 12 fountains as part of the village's collective memory.

 According to the legend, the Saint Quitterie Spring has medicinal qualities for the soul and the body.

 The water is still drinkable.